4-H Food Plot Project

 Rules

 • Youth must be enrolled as a 4-H member and register for the 4-H Wildlife Food Plot Project by July 1.
-(Youth are encouraged to work on their plot prior to July 1 and keep records of their activities for reporting in their food plot project book.)
+(Youth are encouraged to work on their plot before registering, even year-round, and keep records of their activities for reporting in their food plot project book.)

 • Youth will prepare, establish, maintain, and observe a food plot that meets specified requirements.